doublebag/DegenTrack/README.md

-# DegenTrack
+# DegenTracks

-The only way to keep up-to-date with crypto prices and portfolio tracking
+Minimal FastAPI app (DegenTracks) with JWT auth and a tiny dashboard.
+See RENDER_DEPLOY.md for deployment instructions.